St Richard's Catholic College: History

 In its early years, St. Richard's Catholic School existed largely in the shadow of the local grammar (now Bexhill High Academy).
 This was because St Richard's offered placements based on faith rather than on intelligence.
 It is for this reason that St Richard's continues to have a higher than average proportion of pupils for whom English is a second language.
 However, following the Cessation of Grant Regulations 1975, which saw the conversion of many grammar schools across the country, the playing field between St Richard's and Bexhill High (as it was known) was to a level.

 The former headteacher, Anthony Campbell's, achievements were recognised in the 2007 New Year's Honours List, in which he received an OBE for 'services to education'.
 Campbell retired in 2008; his retirement mass and celebrations were recorded in the local paper.

 In 2018, the first year that the new grade 1 – 9 GCSEs were taken, 83% of pupils achieved a grade 4 or above in English and Maths.

 In December 2023, the principal, Miss Doreen Cronin, retired after leading the school for 15 years and teaching there for 37 years.
 In January 2024, the school was handed over to the new headteacher, Mr Paul Barber.

+On the 1st October 2025, the school converted to academy status, joining The Bosco Catholic Education Trust.